microsoft/trident/README.md

   format.
 See below details.
 - **hostConfiguration**: describes the host configuration.
-This is the configuration that Trident will apply to the host (same payload as `host-configuration-file`, but directly embedded in the Trident configuration).
+This is the configuration that Trident will apply to the host (same payload as `hostConfigurationFile`, but directly embedded in the Trident configuration).
 See below details.
 - **kickstartFile**: path to the kickstart file.
 This is a kickstart file that describes the host configuration in the kickstart format.
 WIP, early preview